zephyrusstudio/travox/server/README.md

 # Project Architecture Overview

-This document describes the overall architecture and folder structure of the Travel Management System (TMS) API microservice.
+This document describes the overall architecture and folder structure of the B2B Travel Management Platform (TMS) API microservice.
 It follows **Clean/Hexagonal Architecture**, best practices for Node.js and TypeScript, and is designed for scalability, modularity, testability, and ease of maintenance.

 ## Features